ksingh25/rdflib/README.md

 #define MICROPY_PY_URE_MATCH_GROUPS         (1)
 #define MICROPY_PY_URE_MATCH_SPAN_START_END (1)
 ```
-Then compile micropython following the README.md instruction in the folder micropython/ports/unix.
+Then compile micropython following the README.md instructions in the folder micropython/ports/unix.

 ## ESP32
 For quick test, you may flash ESP32 with the firmware that was already compiled and is [available here](https://github.com/ksingh25/Files).
 Mostly firmware.bin is needed.
-One needs to flash ESP32 with ths firmware.
+One needs to flash ESP32 with this firmware.
 In this case one may skip the instructions
 for compilation provided in this section.

 To compile micropython and test it on ESP32, please first install [IDF (tested with v4.0.2)](https://github.com/espressif/esp-idf).